Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Alberta has the largest beekeeping industry in Canada, representing approximately 40% of honey bees in the country.
-Over 300,000 colonies are served by the Bee Health Assurance Program within the Ministry of Agriculture, Forestry and Rural Economic Development.
+Over 300,000 colonies are served by the Bee Health Assurance Program.
 Mandated through the Bee Act and its regulation, our program focuses on safeguarding the industry from the spread of honey bee pests and diseases.
 This allows the government to respond quickly to threats of disease outbreaks and other emergencies that could affect honey bee health in Alberta.

 Any person keeping honey bees or beekeeping equipment is required by law to registry by June 30 of each year.

 Bees, queens and used equipment require permits and inspections to move in, out or through the province.